suy-og10/Attendify/test/README.md

 This directory contains Python scripts for face detection and recognition:
 1. `retina_face_detector.py` - Face detection using RetinaFace with facial landmarks
-2. `face_recognizer.py` - Face recognition system using InsightFace for face embedding and matching
+2. `face_recognizer.py` - Face recognition using InsightFace for face detection + embeddings and cosine similarity matching
+3. `generate_embeddings.py` - Precomputes embeddings for your dataset and stores them in `known_embeddings.pkl`

 ## Prerequisites